digital-security-exchange/workflow/README.md

 ## **Who we are**

-### _The goal of DSX is to help every organization discover their digital security needs and to build sustainable strategies to address critical gaps._
+### _The DSX helps nonprofit organizations discover their digital security needs and build sustainable strategies to address critical gaps._

 ####